Whenever possible I do love to record in person, for which I use the following equipment:

 You’ve mentioned that you donate the equivalent of $5+ per day to organizations, causes, & charities that you believe in.
 Can you share those?

-My husband and I currently give monthly to the following organizations (in addition to occasional one-time donations for urgent/emergency humanitarian needs as they arise worldwide, as well as local food bank donations and an end-of-year “adopt a family” program through the local domestic violence shelter).
+My husband and I currently give monthly to the following organizations, in addition to our local food bank and an end-of-year “adopt a family” program through our local domestic violence shelter.

 - Planned Parenthood

 - Black Lives Matter

 - Against Malaria Foundation

 In addition, as of February 2018 5% of the podcast profits are donated to social justice and environmental causes that are important to our Patreon community members.